 Unfortunately for Mr. Hill, his vision failed and he ended up being the only Quaker living in “utopia”.
 But his vision did give us a museum dedicated to Queen Marie of Romania who happened to be a friend of Sam Hill.

 See?
 We told you the museum was unique.
-But it doesn’t stop there because Mr. Hill also built a replica of Stonehenge, it’s secret is that it also happens to be the earliest World War I war memorial in North America.
+But it doesn’t stop there because Mr. Hill also built a replica of Stonehenge.
+Because why not?
+Its mysterious secret is the fact that it also happens to be the earliest World War I war memorial in North America.
+And for a little extra interest factor, Sam Hill is actually buried in a crypt located just a short walk southwest of Stonehenge on a bluff overlooking the river.

 Where: 35 Maryhill Museum Drive